5cover/psdc/docs/Scratch.md

 In any case, we can just make a bajillion error productions to counteract this.

+## Encapsulate the underlying type in Values

+We are almost already doing that, except for ComptimeExpression and GetComptimeValue.
+They need access to the underlying type in order to operate with it later or pass around.

+Why can't we pass them `IntegerValue` instead of `int`.
+Because `IntegerValue` contains a status which might not be comptime.

+Commit & Redesign.

 ## Create a representation of the AST being built

 We know the ast is build from the bottom up, but it could be interesting to see it animated.